The Great Boxing History of Stockton, California

 Johnson.
 Braddock.
 Louis.
 Marciano.
 Ali.
 Ward.
 Tyson.
 Mayweather.
 Just a few of the legendary names that made the "sweet science" arguably the most important sport in the nation.

-Boxing—as well as mixed martial arts and full contact, body-to-body sports—continue to grow in popularity today.
+Boxing, as well as mixed martial arts and full-contact, body-to-body sports, continue to grow in popularity today.
 They sell out arenas, break pay-per-view records, and carry a buzz like nothing else.
-Whether its the olympics, Las Vegas, or a local auditorium, you're bound to find a fighting venue with a loyal fanbase.
+Whether it's the Olympics, Las Vegas, or a local auditorium, you're bound to find a fighting venue with a loyal fanbase.
 Major cities like New York, Boston, and Philadelphia have their great, well-earned "fighting town" tales, but they aren't the only ones known for breeding and housing great champions.
 Here's a look back at Stockton's own boxing city tales.

 "Pop, Pop, BANG!"